-Please note: If you have booked a cruise, any cancellation will incur cancellation charges stated above, in line with the relevant cruise line’s charges.
+Please note: If you have booked a cruise, any cancellation will incur additional cancellation charges including those in line with the relevant cruise line’s charges.

 Please note: In the case of cancellation after receipt of documents, no refund will be given unless unused tickets are returned to us.

 Please note: If only some members of your party cancel, in addition to incurring the applicable cancellation charges, we will recalculate the holiday cost for the remaining travellers.
-You may have to pay the extra room charges such as single room supplements.
+You may have to pay extra room charges e.g. single room supplements.

 9.5.
 All cancellation charges become payable by you immediately upon confirmation of the cancellation.